 This is almost exactly the opposite of a disc protrusion (above).
 In that, the width of the herniated material is larger outside the disc space than inside the disc.
 A subcategory of disc extrusion is disc sequestration and this is when there is no longer continuity between the intradiscal substance and the extruded disc substance.
 I.e. The extruded disc has broken off.

-You may also be interested in reading these articles by our Balmain and Dee Why chiropractors
+You may also be interested in reading these articles by our Balmain and Rozelle chiropractors

 - Intervertebral disc summary

 - Intervertebral disc bulge

 - Intervertebral disc herniation

 - Intervertebral disc sequestration

 - Intervertebral disc high intensity zones